Online Intensive Psychoanalytic Psychotherapy Program (Online IPPP)

 HISTORY OF THE WILLIAM ALANSON WHITE INSTITUTE

-The White Institute was founded in 1943 by interpersonal psychoanalysts Harry Stack Sullivan, Clara Thompson, Frieda Fromm-Reichmann and Eric Fromm, among others.
-Our primary function has always been and continues to be the training of psychoanalysts.
-Over a decade ago we started training psychotherapists in our in-person IPPP program.
-In 2016 we expanded this training to therapists online with Russian translation.
-We are now expanding our online training of therapists to English speaking students.
+The William Alanson White Institute was founded in 1943 by Interpersonal psychoanalysts Harry Stack Sullivan, Clara Thompson, Frieda Fromm-Reichmann and Eric Fromm, among others.
+Our primary function has historically been the training of psychoanalysts.
+Over a decade ago, we started training psychotherapists in our in-person IPPP program.
+In 2016, we began training Russian mental health professionals online.
+In January 2018, we began to offer this online training program to English-speaking professionals.

 CERTIFICATE OF COMPLETION AND CME/CE/CEU CREDITS